Leuchtfeuer/typo3-secure-downloads/Documentation/AdministratorManual/ExtensionConfiguration/Index.rst

    Data type
          string
    Description
-         Only applicable if you use x-accel-redirect (see outputFunction).
+         Only applicable if you use x-accel-redirect (see: outputFunction_).
 Specify the protected path used in your nginx location directive.
 A matching nginx `location` directive needs to be added.
    Example
          ::